-Element uses 3D optical surface profilometry for measuring and testing the surface roughness of components.
+Element's surface roughness testing uses 3D optical surface profilometry for measuring the surface roughness of components.
 Surface measurement of elevations and discontinuities is required for quality pass control of highly smooth surfaces and the characterization of surface defects.

 Many components and products require a certain surface smoothness for their full functionality.
 Surfaces that are too rough can affect the flow of gases or liquids, the gloss, and even the acoustic and mechanical properties of a component.
 The smoother a surface, the higher the manufacturing effort and cost, as a rule.
 We help our clients during the R&D stage and quality control to find the balance between tolerable surface roughness and costs.
 In operation, undesirably rough surfaces indicate friction, which can cause components to wear out more quickly.
 Surface discontinuities and roughnesses are also common at sites where defects are prone to nucleate, and the suitable characterization and determination of these are crucial.